Post

 2. Worktrees: ~/dotfiles-{hostname} (one per machine)

-3. Working Directory: $HOME (where you actually use your dotfiles)
+3. Working Directory: $HOME (where dotfiles are actively used)

 5. Git Hooks: .githooks/ (triggers deployment automatically)